MCB Camp Pendleton 62 Area Dining facility Ribbon-cutting Ceremony

 |0

-This work, MCB Camp Pendleton 62 Area Dining facility Ribbon-cutting Ceremony [Image 5 of 5], by Cpl Noah Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MCB Camp Pendleton 62 Area Dining facility Ribbon-cutting Ceremony, by Cpl Madisyn Paschal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.